GabrieleDed/bored/README.md

         - Gets random activity (http://www.boredapi.com/api/activity)

-    - [ ] A method to return multiple entities (Array) by ID.
+    - [x] A method to return multiple entities (Array) by ID.
 This method should support at least one header value to:

         Get - /api/activity?key=:key

             Gets a specific activity by th key value(http://www.boredapi.com/api/activity?key=5881028)

-        - [ ] Return only entities that match pattern in one of its attributes
+        - [x] Return only entities that match pattern in one of its attributes

             Get - /api/activity?type=:type

             Get a specified activity type (http://www.boredapi.com/api/activity?type=recreational)

-        - [ ] Return 10 entities starting provided index
+        - [x] Return 10 entities starting provided index

             Get - /api/activity/10/?type=:type

             Get a specified activity type (http://www.boredapi.com/api/activity/10/?type=recreational)

-        - [ ] Return sorted entities by one of its attributes (both ascending and descending)
+        - [x] Return sorted entities by one of its attributes (both ascending and descending)

         GET /api/asc/activity?participants=:participants - finds activity by the numbers of participant ascending

         GET /api/des/activity?participants=:participants - finds activity by the numbers of participant descending

-        - [ ] Other (should be approved by Product Owner (PO))
+        - [x] Other (should be approved by Product Owner (PO))

+                GET /api/activity?price=:price - Find an activity with a specified price (http://www.boredapi.com/api/activity?price=0.0)

+                GET  /api/activity?minprice=:minprice&maxprice=:maxprice  - Find an event with a specified price in an inclusively constrained range (http://www.boredapi.com/api/activity?minprice=0&maxprice=0.1)

+                GET /api/activity?accessibility=:accessibility - Find a price in an inclusively constrained range (http://www.boredapi.com/api/activity?accessibility=1)

+                GET /api/activity?minaccessibility=:minaccessibility&maxaccessibility=:maxaccessibili - Find an event with a specified accessibility in an inclusively constrained range (http://www.boredapi.com/api/activity?minaccessibility=0&maxaccessibility=0.1)

     - [x] A method to remove entity by ID.
 Returns removed entity.
 Should not have request body

             DELETE /api/activity/{id} -deletes a specified entity